 State Water Boards Bacterial Objectives

-The State Water Resources Control Board (State Water Board) is proposing a statewide control program to protect recreational users from the effects of pathogens in California water bodies.
-The program would be adopted as amendments to both the Inland Surface Water, Enclosed Bays and Estuaries Plan and the California Ocean Plan.
+The State Water Resources Control Board (State Water Board) is proposing a statewide bacteria water quality objectives and implementation options to protect recreational users from the effects of pathogens in California water bodies.
+The objectives and implementation options are proposed as a new part 3 of the Water Quality Control Plan for the Inland Surface Waters, Enclosed Bays, and Estuaries of California, and as an amendment to the Water Quality Control Plan for Oceans Waters of California.

 Official Documents and Timeline